tedjames/squad-jarvis/README.md

 1. Setup poetry on your computer.
 More on that [here](https://python-poetry.org/docs/)
 2. Install dependencies with `poetry install`
 3. Set environment variables for OpenAI and Porcupine
+4. Install sox and ffmpeg to your computer via brew install if you're on mac, or download from the website if you're on windows
+   (used for voice activity detection. disable VAD if you can't install sox and ffmpeg)
-4. Run the script with `poetry run python src/main.py`
+5. Run the script with `poetry run python src/main.py`

 ## How to setup the environment variables